Skip to content

 It is important to realise that Trauma is not necessarily about the event itself.
 Rather, trauma is what happens inside us in response to an eventThis means that a trauma response can be caused by any event that we experience as emotionally distressing, not just life-threatening events in particular.
 A trauma response is essentially a set of reactions to new situations that are heavily related to our unresolved past wounds.
 In other words, disturbing events can leave haunting material in our emotions, minds and / or bodies and this can limit our capacity to function freely in new situations.

 Following a significant adverse event, we may experience flashbacks, nightmares or agitation.
 Or we may actively avoid things that remind us of the event.
 We may even become easily triggered by present experiences that share similarities with past events.
-When our past is interfering with our everyday living, it is time to seek professional help.
+When our past continues to interfere with our everyday living, it is time to seek professional help.

 Post Traumatic Stress Disorder (PTSD)

 Post-Traumatic Stress Disorder (PTSD) can be a chronic and disabling constellation of symptoms that can have a devastating impact on the sufferer and their relationships.
-Left untreated, other problems may also develop such as depression or substance abuse.
+Left untreated, other emotional and behavioural problems may also develop such as chronic anger, anxiety and depressive disorders, or substance abuse.
 However, with the right professional support and treatment, recovery is possible.
 You can heal from and can grow from your trauma (this is called post-traumatic growth).

 Some people find having a label that acknowledges and communicates their difficulties can be validating.
 For others, a diagnosis may be experienced as dehumanizing.
-However, it is important to remember that a disorder is not necessarily permanent.
+However, it is important to remember that a ‘disorder’ is not necessarily permanent.
 When you no longer meet the criteria, the label no longer applies.
-This is true of many diagnoses, and can be true of PTSD.
+This is true of many disorders, including PTSD.

 Symptoms of PTSD

-Different people respond to traumatic events differently.
-Some common symptoms include:
+We all respond to traumatic events differently.
+Some common symptoms of PTSD include:

 • Developing excessively negative beliefs about yourself, others, or the world.